NeneWang/mastery-cli/Readme.md

 # Developer Notes

-If you are a developer feel free to contribute the project, for installing as a adeveloper:
+If you are a developer feel free to contribute the project, for installing as a  developer:

 Make sure you have both `git` and `node` installed.